 2. Ride a Bike

 Bicycles are eco-friendly travel options if you want to move throughout cities.
-Instead of using a car to get around while on vacation, you can opt for bicycles, which don’t have a significant impact on the environment.
+Instead of using a car to get around while on vacation, you can opt for bicycles, which don’t significantly impact the environment.
 The more people go off the road, the better it’s for the environment.
-Cycling does not require gasoline, so no harmful emissions or smog are going into the air when you ride a bicycle.
-Using a bicycle several times a week in place of a car is a simple solution if you want to lower your impact on the environment when you travel.
+Cycling does not require gasoline, so no harmful emissions or smog go into the air when you ride a bicycle.
+Using a bicycle several times a week instead of a car is a simple solution if you want to lower your environmental impact when you travel.
 Besides, cycling reduces noise pollution.

 A bicycle does not use antifreeze and many other fluids used in vehicles that contribute to environmental pollution.
 When disposed of, some of those fluids make their way into the environment, endangering ecosystems.
 In addition, riding a bike is a great way to spend quality time with friends and family.
 It allows you to explore places, meet new friends, and connect with like-minded individuals.
-In your area, you can join a cycling club to learn about routes and the best gears for certain paths.
+You can join a cycling club in your area to learn about routes and the best gears for specific paths.

 3. Fly Direct Routes

-Besides packing eco-friendly coffee travel mugs, you should consider flying direct routes to lower the impact on the environment.
+Besides packing eco-friendly coffee travel mugs, you should consider flying direct routes to reduce the environmental impact.
 According to a recent study reviewing popular flight routes in the U.S., it emerged that airlines use less carbon dioxide when they fly direct than use connecting routes.
-The researchers used international civil aviation data to examine whether taking nonstop routes can mitigate carbon emissions.
+The researchers used international civil aviation data to examine whether nonstop routes mitigate carbon emissions.

 4. Drive an Electric Vehicle

-In addition to packing eco-friendly travel bags, you can make a bigger impact by using an electric vehicle when you travel.
-Compared to gas-powered vehicles, an electric vehicle is better for the environment throughout its life cycle.
-First, electric vehicles produce lower greenhouse gas emissions.
-From the process of extracting the resources required to build the vehicle, to recycling it, there are many things that make electric cars ideal for eco-friendly traveling.
+In addition to packing eco-friendly travel bags, you can significantly impact using an electric vehicle.
+An electric vehicle is better for the environment throughout its life cycle than a gas-powered vehicle.
+First, electric cars produce lower greenhouse gas emissions.
+From the process of extracting the resources required to build the vehicle to recycling it, many things make electric cars ideal for eco-friendly traveling.
 The only significant impact on the environment comes during the manufacturing process.

-Gas-powered vehicles contribute to the most polluting emissions, followed by hybrid vehicles.
+Gas-powered vehicles contribute to the most polluting emissions, followed by hybrid cars.
 However, electric vehicles don’t produce any polluting emissions.
-One of the arguments people might have against electric vehicles is that they increase energy consumption, which pushes up power plant’s emissions.
-But many companies are turning to renewable energy, which creates an entirely green method of transportation.
+One of the arguments people might have against electric cars is that they increase energy consumption, which pushes up power plant emissions.
+But many companies are turning to renewable energy, creating an entirely green transportation method.

 5. Pack Lightly

 You don’t need to carry much stuff when traveling, from carrying eco-friendly travel clothes to an eco-friendly travel mug.
-Break out the luggage and travel light even if you’re planning to travel far.
-The amount of things you bring to the flight adds a certain amount of weight, contributing to the amount of fuel the plane will burn, impacting CO2 emitted.
-A smaller bag reduces emissions output and also makes your life easier when carrying your stuff around.
+Break out the luggage and travel light even if you plan to travel far.
+The amount of things you bring to the flight adds a certain amount of weight, contributing to the amount of fuel the plane will burn and impacting the CO2 emitted.
+A smaller bag reduces emissions output and makes your life easier when carrying your stuff around.

-Consider the things you really need and pack those first.
+Consider the things you need and pack those first.
 Any other luxury items you can do without packing.
-Also, think about the consumable things you can purchase when you get to your destination and don’t carry those.
+Also, think about the consumable stuff you can purchase when you get to your destination, and don’t carry those.
 Use reusable bottles or toiletries for packaging if you want to compartmentalize your luggage and have more space.

 6. Book Environmentally Friendly Places to Stay

 Like finding an eco-friendly travel agency, you should also choose environmentally friendly places to stay.
-Hotels can be horrendous for the environment as they include massive buildings that house many people.
+Hotels can be horrendous for the environment, including massive buildings that house many people.
 A hotel will use a large amount of water and energy to run different services.
 To respond to their carbon footprint, some hotels embrace ideas to explore reusable energy and reduce wastage.
-When booking hotels, it’s worth it to search for ones making an effort to protect the environment.
-You can also use programs that allow guests to opt for one-off towels each day, which helps cut down on energy used to wash them.
+When booking hotels, it’s worth searching for ones making an effort to protect the environment.
+You can also use programs that allow guests to opt for one-off towels daily, which helps reduce the energy used to wash them.

 7. Use Public Transportation